autoloadnextpost/auto-load-next-post/readme.txt

 * Corrected error with uninstall.php file
 * Moved function register_scripts_and_styles() to class-auto-load-next-post-admin.php
 * Filtered the Javascript to load only on singular posts and the enabled post types.
-* Removed security issue by accessing $GLOBALS directly.
+* Removed security issue in the main plugin file by accessing $GLOBALS directly.
 * Removed all closing PHP tags omitting at the end of each file.

 = 1.0.0 : 4th April 2015 =
 * Initial version

 == Upgrade Notice ==
-= 1.1.1 : 11th May 2015 =
+= 1.3.2 : 20th May 2015 =
 * Please upgrade for better theme support and security fix.